What time is Alan Partridge on TV this Christmas?

 When is Alan Partridge on TV this Christmas?

-Alan Partridge: Why, When, Where, How and Whom? will be on BBC television this Christmas.
+Alan Partridge: Why, When, Where, How and Whom? will air on Wednesday 27th December at 9pm on BBC2.

-Final schedules are yet to be confirmed, so we’ll update this article as soon as we have further details.

 - QUIZ: How much of an Alan Partridge fan are you?